 “The mediators helped to open the dialogue between my neighbor and me.
 I was very frustrated going into the meeting; however, now I feel my issues were heard and understood, and we have a plan for moving forward.
 Thank you.”

 What is Neighborhood Mediation?

-- The mediator can help you prepare for a successful discussion with the other party about your concern.
-You may find that with helpful information, support, and encouragement you can resolve the issue yourself, or,
+Conflict Coaching: The mediator can help you clarify what is important to you, and prepare for a productive discussion with the other party about your concern.
+You may find that with helpful information, support, and encouragement you may want to resolve the issue yourself, or,

-- If you decide you would like to move forward with mediation, the mediator will contact the other party, listen to their concerns and invite them to mediation.
-If both parties agree to move forward with a face-to-face mediation, we will schedule a session date, place and time with you
+Mediation: The mediator will contact the other party, listen to their concerns and invite them to a mediation meeting (2 hours).
+If both parties agree to move forward with a face-to-face mediation, we will schedule a meeting date, place and time.

 For more information: